awslabs/data-on-eks/website/docs/job-schedulers-eks/aws-managed-airflow.md

 # Output should look like below
 default           Active   4h38m
-emr-wmaa          Active   4h34m
+emr-mwaa          Active   4h34m
 kube-node-lease   Active   4h39m
 kube-public       Active   4h39m
 kube-system       Active   4h39m
 mwaa              Active   4h30m
 ```

-namesapce emr-wmaa will be used by EMR for running spark jobs.<br />
+namesapce emr-mwaa will be used by EMR for running spark jobs.<br />
 namesapce mwaa will be used by MWAA directly.